(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 They may face late-enrollment penalties if they fail to sign-up during their Initial Enrollment Period (IEP).

-To learn more about Medicare and timelines for getting started, make sure you visit Medicare.gov for the most up-to-date information.
+To learn more about Medicare and timelines for getting started, visit Medicare.gov for the most up-to-date information.

 How will your parents pay for long-term care if they need it?